MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

 <!-->
 > [!NOTE]
-> Each Defender for Identity sensor can only report to a single Defender for Identity workspace. <!--is this really still neccesary? moved from known issues
+> Each Defender for Identity sensor can only report to a single Defender for Identity workspace. <!--is this really still necessary? moved from known issues
 >
 -->